CjayGonzales/CjayGonzales/README.md

 ### Hi there 👋

-Im Clemente Gonzales, and this is my GitHub account filled with project that I have worked on.
+My name is Clemente Gonzales, and this is my GitHub profile, filled with projects that I have worked on.

 - 🔭 I’m currently working on my 4th year project
 - 🌱 I’m currently learning Python, React, and Unity